317gw/HYPERLUNATIC/addons/godot_core_system/README_en.md

 ### Complete Game Examples

 - [GodotPlatform2D](https://github.com/LiGameAcademy/GodotPlatform2D) - A 2D platform game example developed using the godot_core_system framework, demonstrating practical application of the framework in actual game development.
+- [Exocave : 2d platform jumping puzzle game.
+Gravity flip as the core mechanism](https://github.com/youer0219/Exocave) - Developed using the godot_core_system framework's scene_system.

 ## 🤝 Contributing

 We welcome all forms of contributions!
 Whether it's new features, bug fixes, or documentation improvements.
-See our [Contributing Guidelines](CONTRIBUTING.md) for details.
+See our [Contributing Guidelines](docs/CONTRIBUTING.md) for details.

 ## 📄 License